vatnz-dev/sops/docs/enroute/KAI.md

 #### NZWB

-Provided that there is no conflicting KAI traffic, KAI may clear NZWB bound aircraft direct to the `ELPIT` or `OMDOX` fixes on the `JAMIE #J or #K` STARs without coordination.
+Provided that there is no conflicting NAK traffic, KAI may clear NZWB bound aircraft direct to the `ELPIT` or `OMDOX` fixes on the `JAMIE #J or #K` STARs without coordination.

 KAI may descend aircraft bound for NZWB to `A080` without coordination from WN TMA.